 Losing a flipper can make it very difficult to swim back up to the surface, and some divers in that very situation have blacked out while trying.
 Adame reacts by immediately turning around.

 Unfortunately, to make matters worse, he loses his flashlight when pushing off the cave’s walls.
 “For a split second I thought of death and myself dying that day,” he later recalled.

 Luckily, Adame didn’t panic and kept his breaths controlled, not depleting the precious oxygen.
 He immediately cut off his supply belt to eliminate extra weight and rapidly made his way back to the surface before running out of air.

 Despite the near-death experience, Adame’s enthusiasm for risky dives remained.
 “I don’t have plans on quitting freediving anytime soon,” he said just afterward, “and I’ll be back at Jacob’s Well later this summer.”

-Stories such as these highlight the ongoing danger of diving at Jacob’s Well.
+Stories such as these highlights the ongoing danger of diving at Jacob’s Well.